SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

     snakemake -p -s ${CULEBRONT}/Snakefile \
       --configfile config.yaml \
+      --use-singularity --singularity-args "--bind $test_dir" \
       --dryrun
     # ... for a dryrun

 Or for an actual run to start with the downloaded test data and the specified config file.
-Set the value of '--cores' considering the capabilities of your machine
+Set the value of ``--cores`` considering the capabilities of your machine

 .. code-block:: bash

     snakemake -p -s ${CULEBRONT}/Snakefile \
       --configfile config.yaml \
       --cores 6 \
-      --use-singularity --singularity-args "--bind /Data"
+      --use-singularity --singularity-args "--bind $test_dir"

 If you want to change the number of cores or threads on a rule basis.
-Use the snakemake '--set-threads' arguments like:
+Use the snakemake ``--set-threads`` arguments like:

 .. code-block:: bash